Hamagistral/decathlon-chatbot/README.md

 1. **Data Extraction**: HTML files containing information about returns policies, warranty details, contact information, and other relevant topics are loaded using a WebBaseloader in Langchain.

 2. **Document Embedding**: The OpenAI Ada embedding model is utilized to convert the loaded documents into embeddings, enabling efficient search and retrieval of relevant information.
+[Documents Embedding Notebook](https://github.com/Hamagistral/decathlon-chatbot/blob/master/notebook/embeddings.ipynb)

 3. **Vector Database:** The embeddings generated from the documents are loaded into a Pinecone vector database.
 This database facilitates similarity searches, allowing the chatbot to retrieve the most relevant parts of the documents based on customer queries.

 4. **Chatbot Interface:** A Streamlit application is developed with a chatbot interface, enabling direct interaction with customers.
 Customers can inquire about specific problems or request information, and the chatbot (gpt-3.5-model with custom template) leverages the Pinecone database to provide the most appropriate responses based on document similarity.
+[Chatbot Code](https://github.com/Hamagistral/decathlon-chatbot/blob/master/decathlon_chatbot/chatbot.py)

 #### 📝 Chatbot Architecture